What can I put in my bin?

 Batteries will be collected on your rubbish collection day.

 They should be placed in a sandwich bag on the closed lid of your bin.
-Unfortunately, we can't accept car batteries.
+Unfortunately, we cannot accept car batteries or other lead acid batteries.